-The "Sentinel2 Global Land Cover (S2GLC)" layer was used as the starting point and basis for making the MLs layer.
-First, the land uses 162 (water bodies), 123 (permanent snow), 106 (peatbogs), and 105 (marshes) were eliminated (Figure 30).
-Over the resulting layer, the remaining intermediate layers (forest, croplands, protected areas, impervious and changed areas) were removed.
+The "Sentinel2 Global Land Cover (S2GLC)" layer will be used as the starting point and basis for making the MLs layer.
+First, the land uses 162 (water bodies), 123 (permanent snow), 106 (peatbogs), and 105 (marshes) will be eliminated (Figure 30).
+Over the resulting layer, the remaining intermediate layers (forest, croplands, protected areas, impervious and changed areas) will be removed.